 Derwentwater, Lake District

-Why your dog will love this: The footbridge, half way round is an ideal spot to soak up the views and have a significant moment with the human (assuming they have brought with them a mid-walk snack).
+Why your dog will love this: The footbridge, halfway around this North West dog walk is an ideal spot to soak up the views and have a significant moment with the human (assuming they have brought with them a mid-walk snack).

 Alderley Edge Woodland Walk, Cheshire

-Why your dog will love this: lots of trees to sniff and a high viewpoint to plot escape routes from.
+Why your dog will love this: There are lots of trees to sniff and a high viewpoint to plot the return route from.